-The discussion below is based, in part, on projections and forward-looking statements related to Fiscal Year 2016.
+The discussion below is based, in part, on projections and forward-looking statements related to Fiscal Years 2016 and 2017.
 No assurance can be given that the budget estimates and forward-looking statements discussed below will be realized.
-The accuracy of the budget estimates and forward-looking statements contained under the caption "FISCAL YEAR 2016 BUDGET AND FINANCIAL PLAN" cannot be verified until after the close of such Fiscal Year and the completion of the related audit.
-In addition, the accuracy of all projections and forward-looking statements is dependent on a number of factors, including: (1) general economic factors that affect local source revenues such as sales taxes and individual income taxes, (2) the effectiveness of monitoring agency expenditures, (3) the ability of the District to meet spending reduction initiatives, (4) the amount of federally mandated expenditures, (5) year-end accruals of revenues and expenses, and (6) the implementation of new federal legislation or initiatives.
+The accuracy of the budget estimates and forward-looking statements contained under the captions "FISCAL YEAR 2016 BUDGET AND FINANCIAL PLAN" and "FISCAL YEAR 2017 PROPOSED BUDGET AND FINANCIAL PLAN" cannot be verified until after the close of such Fiscal Years and the completion of the related audits.
+In addition, the accuracy of all projections and forward-looking statements is dependent on a number of factors, including: (1) general economic factors that affect local source revenues such as sales taxes and individual income taxes, (2) the effectiveness of monitoring agency expenditures, (3) the ability of the District to meet spending reduction initiatives, (4) the amount of federally mandated expenditures, (5) year-end accruals of revenues and expenses, and (6) the implementation of new federal legislation or initiatives, among others.